The Ultimate Kalsoy Island Travel Guide

 Whilst waving goodbye to the charming Klaksvík and breathing in the fresh North Atlantic Ocean air, you will buy your ferry ticket onboard (no pre-booking option available).
 After enjoying the Faroe Islands by sea for 20 minutes, you are ready to step on land in the small Syðradalur dock in tranquil surroundings.

 You have now arrived at your destination island, and now it is time to explore!
-You can either drive through the island or take the Kalsoy island bus when arriving.
+For those few people who decide to drive themselves, head north.
+For all others, pre-book this Guided Kalsoy Island Tour including shuttle bus or take the Kalsoy island public bus when arriving.
 The bus drives through all the villages on the island.
 Take a look at the Kalsoy island bus schedule here.

 Driving on Kalsoy Island

 Driving through the dark and narrow one-lane tunnels will remind you of just how remote and amazing the island is.
-If you bring your own car, the tunnels will definitely expose you to an experience you have never tried before.
+These tunnels will definitely expose you to an experience you have never tried before.

-Always drive carefully in the tunnels.
-There is very little traffic on the roads but should there be any oncoming traffic, use the turning out lanes.
+The locals always drive carefully in the tunnels.
+There is very little traffic on the roads but when there is oncoming traffic, people use the turning out lanes.

 There is only one road so navigating the island is super easy.
 You will drive through the charming villages and most likely be stopped by a few sheep on your way (sheep roam freely everywhere).

-You will enjoy driving by the fantastic landscape with views to the dark blue sea and breathtaking mountains.
+You will enjoy passing the fantastic landscape with views to the dark blue sea and breathtaking mountains.
 The tour from south towards north is epic!

 Syðradalur is the first village to welcome you when you reach Kalsoy island.
 Today 7 people enjoy a calm life in the village.